-- Always call AdviceLine to check you have the latest guide - Never hesitate to ask AdviceLine for help in interpreting and applying this guide to your fact situation. - Use our AdviceLine employment advisors as a sounding board to test your views. - · Get one of our consultants to draft an agreement template that's tailor-made for your business.
+- Always call AdviceLine on 0800 300 362 to check you have the latest guide. - · Never hesitate to ask AdviceLine for help in interpreting and applying this guide to your situation. - · Use our AdviceLine employment advisors as a sounding board to test your views. - · Get one of our Legal team or consultants to draft an agreement template that's tailor-made for your business.